From corporate lawyer to Now Teach trainee

-My parents moved to Birmingham from Bangladesh when I was eight.
-With their encouragement, I managed to get through a failing comprehensive with good A levels in maths, physics and chemistry and studied law at university.
-I then spent 20 years in the corporate legal world.
-I was passionate about developing and promoting diversity in the workplace, and I did lots of mentoring.
+My family moved to Birmingham from Bangladesh when I was eight.
+With their encouragement and support from some fantastic teachers, I managed to get through a failing comprehensive with A levels in Maths, Physics and Chemistry and went on to study Law at university.

 I realised that beyond the day-to-day teaching I could also help them with careers advice.

 I spent about a year exploring the option of becoming a teacher.
 In October 2017 I went to a Now Teach information event where I learnt more about the programme; they were really encouraging.
 Now Teach place people in tougher schools and if I wanted to make a big change and help students from socially diverse backgrounds then that was the kind of school I wanted to go to.